andriyko/sublime-robot-framework-assistant/README.md

 `Robot.tmLanguage` file.
 To change file extension, navigate to the
 [User package](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-packages-directory)
-folder and open the `Robot.tmLanguage` file.
+folder and copy the `Robot.tmLanguage` file in to the user settings folder.

-Look for the lines containing:
+In the `Robot.tmLanguage` file in user settings,  look for the lines containing:
 ```xml
 <key>fileTypes</key>
     <array>